Software Framework for Optically Accessible Quantum Memory Using Group-IV Color Centers in Diamond: Quantum Memory Scheme

-\textit{Magnetic field:} For the presented example calculation, we assume a static magnetic field strength $B_{\rm dc}=3.0$ T and magnetic field orientation $\theta_{\rm dc}=43.11\deg$ for performing optical control.
-In future iterations of our package we will include variable field strength and angle.
+\textit{Magnetic field:} For the presented example calculations, we assume static magnetic field strengths $B_{\rm dc}=0.3,1.0,3.0$ T and respective magnetic field orientations $\theta_{\rm dc}=81.4\deg\,,64.62\deg\,,43.11\deg$ from \cite{strocka_token_2025} for optical control of the SnV's spin qubit.
+In future iterations of our package we will include variable field strength and angle as well as an optical control feature for the SiV.
 For microwave control the static magnetic field strength $B_{\rm dc}$ as well as the magnitude of the microwave control field $B_{\rm ac}$ and their polar angles $\theta_{\rm dc}$ and $\theta_{\rm ac}$ are variable.
-We assume the azimuthal angles $\phi_{\rm dc}=0$ and $\phi_{\rm ac}=-\pi/2$ for achieving a rotation around the $y$-axis in the Bloch-sphere \cite{pieplow_efficient_2024} (the orientations are visualized in Figure \ref{fig:scheme}b.)
+We assume the azimuthal angles $\phi_{\rm dc}=0$ and $\phi_{\rm ac}=-\pi/2$ for achieving a rotation around the $y$-axis in the Bloch-sphere \cite{pieplow_efficient_2024} for both the SiV$^{-}$ and SnV$^{-}$ (the orientations are visualized in Figure \ref{Figure:scheme}b.)

-\textit{Strain:} The SnV is in a low-strain environment for optical control and a strained one for microwave control with the compression $E_x$ and shear strain $\epsilon_{xy}$.
-These strain components can be freely chosen for microwave control.
+\textit{Strain:} The SnV$^{-}$ is in a low-strain environment for optical control \cite{strocka_token_2025}.
+The SiV$^{-}$/SnV$^{-}$ is placed in a strained environment for microwave control, with the strain contribution given by $E_x = \epsilon_{xx} - \epsilon_{yy}$, where $\epsilon_{xx}$ and $\epsilon_{yy}$ are the normal strain components and $\epsilon_{xy}$ is the shear strain \cite{pieplow_efficient_2024} component.
+The strain components can be independently adjusted to implement microwave control.
+The strain Hamiltonian is parameterized by a set of constants~\cite{pieplow_efficient_2024}, which in the software module are represented by $(\alpha_g, \alpha_u, \beta_g, \beta_u)$.
+They are related to the physical strain components according to